Ruach/ruach.github.io/_posts/snoop.markdown

 it first invokes the recvTimingSnoopResp function of the XBar as a result of snoop request.

+### recvTimingSnoopResp1: finding the port of the cache that sent the request packet
 ```cpp
  569 bool
  570 CoherentXBar::recvTimingSnoopResp(PacketPtr pkt, PortID cpu_side_port_id)